pnnl/L2O-pMINLP/README.md

 To run this project, you will need the following libraries and software installed:

 - **Python**: The project is developed using Python.
 Ensure you have Python 3.9 or later installed.
-- **Scikit-Learn**: Useful for performing various machine learning tasks such as preprocessing and model evaluation.
+- **Scikit-Learn**: Useful for performing various machine learning tasks.
 - **PyTorch**: Used for building and training neural network models.
-You can install it via pip or conda.
 - **NumPy**: Essential for numerical operations.
 - **Pandas**: Useful for data manipulation and analysis.
 - **Pyomo**: A Python library for optimization modeling.
-- **SCIP**: A powerful solver for mathematical programming (if applicable).
-Note that SCIP might need a separate installation process.
+- **SCIP**: A powerful solver for mathematical programming, which might need a separate installation process.
 - **Neuromancer**: This project uses the Neuromancer library for differentiable programming.

 ## Code Structure